Here’s what to do when you find yourself on a different page from your boss when it comes to your performance.

 Be open if personal issues are impacting your job

 If the performance concerns are relatively recent and they're due to some personal issues you're dealing with, like a divorce, personal or family illness, or some other life-impacting event, consider sharing the highlights of this with your manager.
 You don't need to go into a lot of detail, but life happens and many managers will give you some space and time to deal with your personal issues, understanding that your performance will return to normal once the issues are under control or have been dealt with.

 Wave the white flag and look for another position

 Job fit is crucial for career success.
 If you find that your performance is suffering because you're not happy with your current position or organization, then start getting your resume and marketing materials together so you can apply for open positions and with organizations that are the right fit for you.

-Yes, sometimes an employee's perspective of his or her performance will be different than that of his or her manager's.
+Sometimes an employee's perspective of his or her performance will be different than that of a manager's.
 If this happens to you, be proactive to improve or evaluate your performance to save yourself a lot of headaches and heartache in the long run.
-You'll be able to decide if it's worth it to take action to improve your performance, or if it's better to make the choice to leave your current position on your own accord before the company asks you to leave.
+You'll be able to decide if it's worth it to take action to improve your performance or if it's better to make the choice to leave your current position on your own accord before the company asks you to leave.

 Photo credit: cea +/Flickr

 Click on the following link for more advice on getting ahead.

 Looking for a new job?
 Make sure your resume stacks up with a free resume review!